razorpay/concierge/README.md

-Concierge - AWS Security Group Manager
+Concierge - AWS EC2 Secure Lease Manager
 =========
 Web Management & Secure Access Control of AWS Security Groups.
 Allows you to create IP leases for incoming connections to AWS instances.
 Also, allows creating invites to allow guest access by URL/Email Invites.
 Leases expire after specific time or can be manually terminated.
 Uses two factor authentication for additional security.
 Maintains a record for all leases to keep an audit trail.